JizhouJiang-HIT/FWAF-VID/readme.md

 # FWAF-VID: A Flapping-Wing Aggressive Flight Benchmark Dataset for Visual-Inertial Localization

-The detailed features of the **FWAF-VID dataset** can be found in our paper: **“FWAF-VID: A Flapping-Wing Aggressive Flight Benchmark Dataset for Visual-Inertial Localization    ”** by Jizhou Jiang, Erzhen Pan, Wenfu Xu, Wei Sun, and Jingyang Ye, which is  a submission for RAL.
+The detailed features of the **FWAF-VID dataset** can be found in our paper: **“FWAF-VID: A Flapping-Wing Aggressive Flight Benchmark Dataset for Visual-Inertial Localization    ”** by Jizhou Jiang, Erzhen Pan, Wenfu Xu, Wei Sun, and Jingyang Ye, which is  a submission for RA-L.

 Created by Jizhou Jiang, you can contact me through E-mail：22B953004@stu.hit.edu.cn